tnishant082-dev/apex-group-command-center/README.md

 **Walkthrough:** [`artifacts/apex-group-demo.mp4`](./artifacts/apex-group-demo.mp4) · **Open in Power BI Desktop:** [`dashboard/ApexGroup.pbip`](./dashboard/ApexGroup.pbip)

-## What is real vs constructed

-- **Real:** 7 named public datasets; KPIs computed from extracts in `data/landing/` → `data/marts/`.
+## Data Scope & Assumptions

+- **Sources:** Analysis is built on seven named public datasets (UCI / Kaggle / Mendeley), landed under `data/landing/` with citations in `DATA_SOURCES.csv`.
+- **Operating model:** Apex Bank, Apex Mart, Apex Care, and Apex Logistics are framed as a multi-business operating model so banking, retail, healthcare, and logistics KPIs can sit in one executive reporting environment.
-- **Constructed:** “Apex Group” is a portfolio narrative so four domains share one exec grain.
-Calendars do not align. ₹ Cr is FX-rolled for a single unit, not a statutory P&L.
+- **Reporting grain:** Group ₹ Cr figures are FX-rolled for a unified portfolio view.
+Source calendars do not fully align; the rollup is an analytical construct, not a statutory consolidated P&L.
-- **Proxies (documented):** Telco → bank churn · formulary “Down” → expiry · cancel/C-invoices → cart funnel · residuals → claims review flags · DataCo late=0 → OTIF.
+- **Documented proxies:** Telco churn stands in for bank retention signals; formulary “Down” status for expiry risk; cancel / C-invoices for cart-funnel leakage; cost residuals for claims review flags; DataCo on-time proxy (`Late_delivery_risk = 0`) for OTIF.
-- **Samples:** ULB + DataCo are stratified/sampled for GitHub size.
-Fraud % on the extract ≠ full-file base rate.
+- **Sampling:** ULB fraud and DataCo extracts are stratified or sampled for repository size.
+Rates on the extract (e.g. fraud %) should be interpreted with the sampling design—not as the full-file base rate.
+- **KPI lineage:** Metrics are computed from `data/landing/` → cleaned tables → `data/marts/`, reconciled in SQL and the Excel dictionary / cleaning log / KPI recon workbook.
+- **Limitation:** Insights and recommended actions apply to these extracts and assumptions; they are methodology for a portfolio BI build, not live production telemetry from a single CRM or WMS.

 ---